-A measure of whether the government lived within its means in the measurement year, or was required to use prior year resources to fund a portion of current year costs, or shifted the funding of some of the current year costs to future periods.

-For the year ended September 30, 2009, the FSM National Government funded 168.3% of their expenses with current year revenues, which is considered an excellent ratio, and is an improvement from the ratio reported in the prior period.
-Grants and contributions of approximately \$56 million was the main cause of this positive ratio.
+- A measure of whether the government lived within its means in the measurement year, or was required to use prior year resources to fund a portion of current year costs, or shifted the funding of some of the current year costs to future periods. - For the year ended September 30, 2010, the FSM National Government funded 156.6% of their expenses with current year revenues, which is considered an excellent ratio, although a slight decrease from the prior year.
+Grants for the infrastructure and airport improvement projects were the primary reason for the continued excellent ratio.

-Level of Unrestricted Net Assets

-How do our total rainy day funds look?
+Level of Unrestricted Net Assets How do our total rainy day funds look?